 As you might guess, a wood drill bit is designed to create holes in wood.

-The bits are made so they do not damage the wood when making the holes.
+The bits are made not to damage the wood when making the holes.

 Masonry bits may be designed for brick and stone, but they can also be used for drilling rough holes into timber if needed.